skogly/angular-template/README.md

 ## Runtime

-The Angular application is meant to be deployed through Nginx inside a Docker container by the command `npm run docker`.
+This Angular application is meant to be deployed through Nginx inside a Docker container by the command `npm run docker`.
 This is a script located in package.json and it will build a Docker image, remove dangling images and launch the application in a Docker container by Docker-Compose.
 Both the Docker image and container will be named 'angular-temp' unless changed in package.json.

 ## GitLab CI/CD